 I got my name the same way you did.
 Somewhere between birth and leaving the hospital, my parents wrote it on my birth certificate.

 …When people have seen my name before they’ve seen my face, I get “OH – you’re Jamaal.” …It is not uncommon for people to follow up with, “I expected you to be –”and then there’s a pause; a sudden realization they are on the verge of sounding racist.
 There’s a look—not quite ‘deer in the headlights’, but it is a definite freeze.
 What to say next?
 I’ve heard several: taller, older, different (usually accompanied with an uncomfortable chuckle).

 Very few people have the courage to say darker.

 Several people have told me that Jamaal is a black name.
 It’s not.
 It’s an Arabic name.
 Arabic is a language, not a color.

-…So, no, as a white man, a majority of majorities, from a small rural town in Southern Oregon with a high school of around 400 and two black and two Hispanic families, I don’t know a lot about race.
+…So, no, as a white man… from a small rural town in Southern Oregon with a high school of around 400 and two black and two Hispanic families, I don’t know a lot about race.
 I do, however, know a little about stereotyping.

 People don’t really remember this, but if you go back to the 1960s, blacks and whites basically were giving their kids pretty much the same sets of names, not really very different, a lot of overlap.
 But within about a seven-year period in the 1970s, names just completely diverged.
 And among most African Americans now are giving names that virtually no whites have.
 So what we saw was in a period that really coincides with the Black Power movement and a very strong move away from the initial Civil Rights movement was that names changed completely, and many black parents decided I think that the identity they wanted for their children was one that was distinct from white culture.